Part 2 of the making polymer clay tiles adventure. Read Part 1 to see how this started.

 The Final Product

-I did not smell anything unusual, and it didn’t seem like there was a huge release of fumes, steam, or whatever.
-Again, I take that as a good sign.
-Here’s what I saw under the foil:
+When I took the foil off, there wasn’t a huge release of fumes, steam, or whatever.
+I take that as a good sign.
+Here’s what I saw:

 Yup.
 They look exactly the same, except they shifted a little when I moved the pan.